What is a credit score?

 Hard inquiries occur when a potential lender reviews your credit history because you have applied for credit such as a new loan or credit card.
 These may remain on your Equifax credit report for 24 months. ”Hard” inquiries do impact credit scores.

 - Bankruptcies and collection information.
 Bankruptcies and past-due accounts that have been turned over to a collection agency, including accounts with doctors, hospitals and cable companies, could also be included in your Equifax credit report.

 There are time frames for how long different types of information may remain on your credit report.

 - Negative information, such as late payments or collections, stay on your credit report for approximately seven years.
 Bankruptcies can stay on your credit report for up to 10 years, depending on the type of bankruptcy.

 - Positive information generally remains on your credit report for a longer period of time.
 Credit accounts that you pay as agreed may stay on your credit report for up to 10 years from the last update we receive from the lender.
 Revolving credit accounts, such as credit cards that have been paid as agreed, may stay on your credit report as long as you keep the account open.

-There are a few ways to get your free credit reports, but the easiest is to visit annualcreditreport.com.
-By law, you are allowed to get one free copy of your credit report every 12 months from each of the major credit bureaus — Equifax, Experian, and TransUnion.
+There are a few ways to get your free credit reports.
+You are entitled to a free copy of your credit reports every 12 months from each of the three nationwide credit bureaus -- Equifax, Experian and TransUnion -- by visiting annualcreditreport.com.
 These reports do not include credit scores.

 Another way you can receive a copy of your free credit report from the three major credit bureaus is if you meet one of the requirements listed below, as outlined in the Fair Credit Reporting Act.
 This law indicates that if you meet one of these requirements, you are entitled to one additional free copy of your credit file during any 12-month period: